Providing free legal information and representation to the low income community since 1969.

 Net Value: The value of the testator’s estate after payment of the charges, debts, funeral expenses, administration expenses, estate tax and succession duty, if any.

-Beneficiary: An individual who receives or is entitled to receive something under a will or intestacy.
+Beneficiary: An individual who receives or is going to receive some property from a will or intestacy.

-Administrator: Fulfills the role of an executor but is appointed by the Court when:
+Administrator: Fulfills the role of an executor but is appointed by the Court when an executor is not named by the testator in his/her will, or:

-Intestate: A person who dies without disposing of his or her property in a will.
-When one dies completely intestate he/she has not disposed of any of his/her property through a will.
-Incomplete Intestacy is when one dies having disposed only a portion of his/her property through a will.
-A person who dies intestate after February 1, 2012 will have his or her property distributed in accordance with Part III of the Wills and Succession Act.
+Intestate: A person who dies without allocating his or her property in a will.
+When someone dies completely intestate he/she has not allocated of any of his/her property through a will.
+Incomplete intestacy is when someone dies having allocated of only a portion of his/her property through a will.
+A person who dies intestate in Alberta after February 1, 2012 will have his or her property distributed in accordance with Part III of the Wills and Succession Act.
 For persons who died intestate prior to February 1, 2012, please refer to the Instestate Succession Act.
+See the section on Dying Without a Will for more information.

-A “relationship of interdependence” occurs when two people:
+- A “relationship of interdependence” is when two people:

 a.
 Share in one another’s lives;